ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 ### A basic example of an isomorphism

-The groups `Z/2Z` and `{-1,+1}`, which were called `Zmod2` and `SignGroup` in our code and which we already introduced in previous parts, are essentially the same: they are _isomorphic_.
+The groups `Z/2Z` and `{-1,+1}`, which were called `Zmod2` and `SignGroup` in our code and which we already introduced in previous parts, are essentially the same: they are [isomorphic](https://en.wikipedia.org/wiki/Isomorphism).
 We can verify this by defining an isomorphism between these two groups, as follows:

 ```typescript
 const Zmod2 = additiveGroupModulo(2)!;